chomosuke/Cobi/backend/approach&scaling.md

 Anything written in rust should not access the database, let the auth micro service / rest backend do it.

 websockets will be pinged every 12.5 secs

-## database design

-- users
-    - id
-    - username
-    - password
-    - profilePictureUrl

-- contacts
-    - userId1
-    - userId2

-- invites
-    - senderId
-    - recieverId
-    // accepted invites get deleted and become contacts
-    - rejected

-- chats
-    - id
-    // application will enforce every contact to have a chat
-    - contactId
-    // check contrait enforce that one and only one of contactId & groupChatId is null
-    // every groupChat has a chat
-    - groupChatId

-- groupChats
-    - name
-    - userIds

-- messages
-    - chatId
-    - timeSent
-    - timeRecieved
-    - timeRead
-    - type: [text, voice, image, video, file]
-    - content: would be serialized array of url for image.